Company Details

 Investigation Status: Ongoing

-Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through were Email notifications to affected customers, advisories on official channels, Notifying impacted individuals and Customers were informed and advised to change passwords.
+Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Customers were informed and advised to change passwords, Notifying impacted individuals, Email notifications to affected customers, advisories on official channels, Joint Public Statement, Direct Customer Notifications, Vigilance Advisories, Webinar (August 20, 2025), Supplier Risk Awareness, Public Disclosure In August 2025 and Customer Advisories (Likely).

 Stakeholder Advisories: Customers advised to be cautious of phishing attempts